-Whether you're concerned about the security regarding the past and present crime levels or you need help in respect of the safety requirements necessary for both yourself and your belongings.
-I'll do my best to inform you of some of the most important facts.
+Whether you're concerned about the security regarding the past and present crime levels or you, need help in respect of the safety requirements necessary for both yourself and your belongings.
+I'll do my best to inform you of some of the most critical facts.

-Always remember that for the safety and well-being of all holiday makers, special tourist police can be found in all the major hot spots from the big cities of Bangkok and Chiang Mai to the resorts of Pattaya and Phuket.
+Always remember that for the safety and well-being of all holidaymakers, special tourist police you will find in all the major hot spots from the big cities of Bangkok and Chiang Mai to the resorts of Pattaya and Phuket.

-Most can speak English and I believe some European languages too.
+Most can speak English, and I believe some European languages too.
 The tourist police will help you regarding thefts, road accidents and even assist with disputes at hotels, bars and shops.
-I have not personally used their services so I cannot offer any guarantees, although they are visible all around Thailand.
+Because I haven't personally used their services, I cannot offer any guarantees, although they are visible all around Thailand.

-Apart from the medical and health services found in all the main cities, island resorts and beach destinations around Thailand, many first class hotels and resorts in Bangkok, Phuket and Chiang Mai have medical doctors on hand for any type of emergencies.
+Apart from the medical and health services found in all the main cities, island resorts and beach destinations around Thailand, many first-class hotels and resorts in Bangkok, Phuket and Chiang Mai have medical doctors on hand for any emergencies.

 Thailand also has some top hospitals where you can receive the very latest in plastic and cosmetic surgery with prices that are far more reasonable than in our own home countries.

-To appreciate the level of expertise here, you only need to see the vast amount of lady-boys who have gone under the knife in order to change their lives around.
+To appreciate the level of expertise here, you only need to see the vast amount of lady-boys who have gone under the knife to change their lives around.

-Another scam is being approached by English speaking, well dressed and overly friendly Thai men and women trying to offer you some so called good advice.
-If you are not acquainted with these people, then it is best to ignore them and simply move on.
+Another scam is getting approached by English speaking, well dressed and overly friendly Thai men and women trying to offer you some so-called good advice.
+If you are not acquainted with these people, then it is best to ignore them and move on.

 Try to avoid the Tuk-Tuk drivers who love to over-charge for their services.
-Also avoid people on trains and buses offering all kinds of drinks, sweets or fruits that may have been drugged.
+Also steer clear of people on trains and buses offering all kinds of drinks, sweets or fruits that could come spiked with who knows what.

 The magnetic key card hotel scam is another possible scam that you may be of some interest to you and one which had only recently come to my attention.

-Another very good tip that got my attention whilst in Taiwan on a business trip during a previous year, is when leaving your hotel, always insist on a business card or a small brochure that has the hotel's address in both Thai and English.
+Another excellent tip that got my attention while in Taiwan on a business trip during a previous year is when leaving your hotel, always insist on a business card or a small brochure that has the hotel's address in both Thai and English.
 Although this does not seem to be the norm in Thailand, it is nevertheless a worthy suggestion.

-Most taxi drivers based at the airport have a far better understanding of the English language and are more knowledgeable as to where most hotels are located around the city.
-This is what they do best all day and night.
-You will be surprised as to how many other taxi drivers in Bangkok itself have no idea where some hotels are.
+Most taxi drivers based at the airport have a far better understanding of the English language and are more knowledgeable as to where most hotels are around the city.
+It is what they do best all day and night.
+You'll be ever so surprised as to how many other taxi drivers in Bangkok have no idea where some hotels are.